What is a Thermal Window?

 - Insulation: thermal windows increase and preserve the heat that your home absorbs from sunlight in the colder months.
 In warmer months, they keep heat out more effectively.
 Regardless of the season, these energy efficient windows help your home regulate its temperature more easily, thereby reducing your energy bills all year long.

 - Noise control: Thermal windows are more soundproof than their traditional counterparts because of the extra layers of double or triple paned glass.

 Should Gas Be Added?

 Thermal windows are available with different filler gases.
 They can be filled with argon or krypton gas to give them a lower U-factor.
-Take a look at the U-factor of each window before the gas is added and then look at the difference after the gas is added.
-According to energy guide you could see a u-factor drop by over .1 when adding the gas, which is a significant jump in efficiency.
+Take a look at the U-factor of each window before the gas is added, and then look at the difference after the gas is added.
+You could see the U-factor drop by over .1, which is a significant jump in efficiency.

 Special Thermal Coatings